CooperBuckingham/HHgHolders.js/README.md

     doActionMoveInScreenTo(x,y, time); doActionMoveInScreenBy(); doActionMoveForever(vector per second);
     doActionScaleTo(positive value, positive value, time); doActionScaleBy(positive value, positive value); doActionScaleForever(scale per second);
     doActionFollowQuad(vector control, vector destination, time); //creates a quadratic path using the current xy, a control xy, and final xy
+   f. //TODO add info about saving actions, clusters and sequences.

 9. Timers - do not use setTimeOut or setInterval anywhere, as this will cause things to fall out of sync 9a.
 Instead call a timer action on an HHgHolder someHolder.doActionTimer({time: 10, onComplete: someFunc});

 10. Values
-  a. the xy grid for positioning on the screen, and in Holders is 0,0 centric (default point dimension is 1920/1080)
+  a. the xy grid for positioning on the screen, and in Holders is 0,0 centric with Y-up x,y coordinates (default point dimension is 1920/1080)
   b. time is always in seconds
   c. colors are always eventually in a HHgColorRGBA object, but most classes and functions will take HSL, RGB, or Hex values
     ca. this just means that passing in arguments other than a color object will result in a conversion step.
   d. all position/rotation/scale values are in points, so 1 or 1.5 or .044567. no strings, no trailing "px", etc.
     da. the engine will handle all of the conversions in the scene.
-You can modify rounding behavior there though if you must.

 11. Mouse and Touch
   a. there are built in mouse and touch handlers on HHgMouse.js, the engine will use the correct ones based on device type.